12626538/DL02/README.md

 * RSR: candidates-by-split-by-time
 * SMP: random
 ```
-Note an additional empty folder 'models' is created in the same directory to allow for saving the model checkpoints during training.
+When running the experiments, note an additional folder 'reproduced_models' or 'sMLP_models' is created (corresponding with the experiment) in the same folder to allow for saving the model checkpoints during training.
+Another folder named 'runs' is created to monitor the training process with tensorboard.

 ## Training the models with the GVP model
-The models can be trained by specifying the task and additional arguments as follows:
+The models can be trained by running the 'run_atom3d.py' in the src folder and specifying the task and additional arguments as follows:
 ```
 python run_atom3d.py <TASK> <Additional arguments>
 ```